-- Professional Development: staff training, conferences, & in-services - Educational Supplies: materials & resources which students/teachers require for the educational program, such as; textbooks, notebooks, videos, pens/pencils etc. - c) Educational Services: costs for educational or psychological assessments directly related to providing the educational program such as; reading, math, I.Q., fine motor/gross motor

-Note: Counseling, treatment, therapy or psychiatric services are not to be included in this category as these are the responsibility of the Regional Health Authority, Alberta Solicitor General or the agency operating the institution.

-Office Supplies: materials for the administration of the school program such as; paper, pens, binders, files.
+- a) Professional Development: staff training, conferences, & in-services - b) Educational Supplies: materials & resources which students/teachers require for the educational program, such as; textbooks, notebooks, videos, pens/pencils etc. - c) Educational Services: costs for educational or psychological assessments directly related to providing the educational program.
+Note: Counseling, treatment, therapy or psychiatric services are not to be included in this category as these are the responsibility of the Regional Health Authority, Alberta Solicitor General or the agency operating the institution. - d) Office Supplies: materials for the administration of the school program such as; paper, pens, binders, files.